 There are many reasons you may be on the market for a fast-growing tree.
 Fast-growing trees take root faster and can sustain harsher climates.
 Additionally, fast-growing trees mature faster.
 Once your tree establishes itself, you will need to intervene less with water and protection from animals.
 Maybe you are just really impatient.

 Another reason for a fast-growing tree is you simply need it to reach a mature size quickly.
 Perhaps you want to grow a natural wall of trees between two properties.
 If this is the case, you will want a tree that develops as quickly as possible.

 Below, we will highlight the top five trees to choose that will grow quickly.
 No matter what your reason for wanting a fast-growing tree, we will rank them based on growth rate.
-The top five fast-growing trees are:
+The top 5 fastest growing tree species are:

 Each of these trees has unique attributes you may or may not want.
 Furthermore, some of them are not suitable for all climates and only thrive in limited areas.
 We will detail here all the advantages and disadvantages of each species and genus.

-1) Thuja Green Giant (Thuja standishii x plicata)
+1) Fastest Growing Tree - Thuja Green Giant (Thuja standishii x plicata)

 The Thuja Green Giant is a hybrid that is part of the Thuja genus.

 What is the growth rate of a Thuja Green Giant?